JGCRI/gcam-doc/energy.md

 ## Energy Trade

-GCAM models trade for coal, gas, oil, and bioenergy using an Armington approach.
-That is regions are allowed to choose between domestically produced products or globally traded products when making a consumption decision.
+GCAM models trade for coal, gas, oil, and bioenergy using an Armington approach that is described below.
+Under this approach regions are allowed to choose between domestically produced products or globally traded products when making a consumption decision.
+This approach allows for the computation of a regionally distinct consumption price for fossil fuels based on the domestic and imported consumption.

 Other energy carriers (e.g., solar, wind, geothermal) are not traded.
 For more generalinformation, see the [discussion of approaches to international trade](trade.html).

 ### Fossil fuel trade in GCAM